top of page

 By Plane:

-Light rail train and bus (skyss.no): From the airport you board the light rail train towards Bergen city centre.
-Get of at Nesttun sentrum and transfer to bus number 600 that will take you to Osøyro (Os).
+Light rail and bus (Skyss): Take the light rail from the airport towards Bergen city centre.
+Alight at Nesttun sentrum, then transfer to bus no. 600 to Osøyro (Os).

 By Bus: